sfkonrad/M12_Challenge_Submission/README.md

 ## SUMMARY

-* Target Class Count Comparison
+### Target Class Count Comparison
+Reveals that the **2500** 'Bad' loans represent approx 3% of the Original data.
+Whereas the `RandomOverSampler` populates **56271** entries, or exactly 50% of the Resampled loan data, as 'Bad' loans.
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_target_class_count.jpg?raw=true)

-* Balanced Accuracy Score Comparison
+### Balanced Accuracy Score Comparison
+The **Resampled Model 2 appears to demonstrate the better performance** for overall accuracy with a Balanced Accuracy Score of **0.9937**.
+Whereas the Original Model produced a score of **0.9520**.
+Which implies that the Resampled Model is more accurate.
+We'll take a closer look at the Precision of this accuracy below.
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_baso_basr.jpg?raw=true)